yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise #1 - Multiplication

-In this exercise you will be provided with `multiply` function declaration.
+In this Exercise you will be provided with `multiply` function declaration.
 It will receive 2 arguments `n: number, b?: number`(b is optional) as an input and you can safely expect this input to be valid.
 After the last call it should return `No more calculations`.

 Your Objective is to: